Controlling Client Access with ACL Profiles

 This ACL profile controls whether an authenticated client is permitted to:

-• If an administrator does not assign a specific ACL profile to a client username, that username is automatically assigned the ACL profile named default.
-This default ACL profile is preconfigured for each Message VPN on an event broker.
-Although you can modify the configuration of the default ACL profile, this ACL profile cannot be deleted.
+• If an administrator doesn't assign a specific ACL profile to a client username, that username is automatically assigned the ACL profile named default.
+The default ACL profile is preconfigured for each Message VPN on an event broker.
+Although you can modify the configuration of the default ACL profile, this ACL profile can't be deleted.

 • All internal clients that are automatically created by the system for internal features (for example, the Config-Sync client #config-sync) are assigned to the ACL profile #acl-profile.

-For information on how to use the Solace CLI to configure and manage ACLs on the event broker, refer to ACL Configuration.
+For information about using the Solace CLI to configure and manage ACLs on event brokers, see ACL Configuration.

 Client Connection Access Controls

-ACL profiles have a client connection access control that is used to determine whether clients are allowed to connect to an event broker.
+ACL profiles have a client connection access control that determines whether clients are allowed to connect to an event broker.

-Client connection attempts can either be allow (permit client connections) or disallow (deny client connections).
+Client connection attempts can be configures to allow (permit client connections) or disallow (deny client connections).
 The default action for user-defined ACLs is disallow.
-The default actions for the default and #acl-profile ACL profiles is allow.
+The default action for the default and #acl-profile ACL profiles is allow.

-After you have set the default client connection action, you can create a list of clients that should be exceptions to the default action.
-Clients to be excepted must be expressed in Classless Inter‑Domain Routing (CIDR) address form (nnn.nnn.nnn.nnn/nn).
-Any client whose address falls into any of the IP/mask in this list gets the opposite behavior to the configured default action.
+After you set the default client connection action, you can create a list of clients that should be exceptions to the default action.
+Clients to be excepted must be defined in Classless Inter‑Domain Routing (CIDR) address format (nnn.nnn.nnn.nnn/nn).
+Any client whose address falls into any of the IP/mask in this list has the opposite behavior to the configured default action.
 There is a system-level limit of 10,000 ACL profile connect exceptions.

 For example, if the client-connect access control for an ACL uses a default action of allow, but 10.1.1.0/24 is listed as an exception, clients on the 10.1.1.0/24 network are denied access to the Message VPN.
 Similarly, if the default client connection action is disallow, and a client on a network on the exceptions list attempts to connect, that client is connected with no restrictions.